itsmetrina/smart-ui-assistant/README.md

 # 🚀 Final Note

-This project is a clean, portfolio‑ready demonstration of:
+This project is a clean, my portfolio‑ready demonstration of:

 * Next.js full‑stack skills
 * AI integration